 Support for the self-employed

-The recently announced Self-Employment Income Support Scheme will support self-employed individuals (including members of partnerships) who have lost income due to COVID-19.
-A taxable grant, equal to 80% of trading profits, up to a maxim of £2,500 per month for the next 3 months can be claimed by individuals whose self-employed trading profits are less than £50,000 and represent more than 50% of total income.
-This scheme is anticipated to become available by mid-May, when HMRC will automatically contact eligible individuals, with payments expected to be made by early June.
+The Self-Employment Income Support Scheme (SEISS) supports self-employed individuals (including members of partnerships) who have lost income due to COVID-19.
+A taxable grant, equal to 80% of trading profits, up to a maxim of £2,500 per month for a 3-month period can be claimed by individuals whose self-employed trading profits are less than £50,000 and represent more than 50% of total income.
+Individuals who wish to claim must do so before 13 July 2020.
 To be eligible you must have submitted a Self-Assessment tax return for the tax year 2018-2019 by 23rd April 2020.
-Further details can be found here.
+Further details on the operation of this initial phase of the grant can be found here.

 Support for innovative businesses

 An additional support package worth £1.25bn, targeted at innovative UK business operating in sectors including tech and life sciences, has also recently been announced.
 This will include the Future Fund, announced on Monday 20th April 2020 and anticipated to launch in May 2020, which will be delivered in partnership with the British Business Bank.
 The Future Fund is aimed at supporting innovative UK companies facing financial difficulties as a result of the COVID-19 outbreak, by making £250m of funds available by way of convertible loans of up to £5m, subject to at least equal match funding from private investors.
 Eligible businesses will need to have raised at least £250,000 in equity investment from third-party investors in the last 5 years and will need to secure equivalent funds to match the government loan from private investors or institutions.
 Headline terms applicable to Future Fund loans have now been published.